 Bio:

 Sarah Jane Mark is a fiber artist & clothing designer who grew up in the mountains of Northern California.
 Her love for nature and using repurposed materials is foundational to her work.
-She spent the first half of her career in Los Angeles designing for apparel manufacturers in the fashion industry.
+She spent the first half of her career in Los Angeles designing for apparel manufacturers in the fashion industry as Design Director.
+After a decade of witnessing first-hand how mainstream manufacturers in the fashion industry operate, she made a shift to focus on design that puts people and the planet at the forefront of their company’s mission and purpose.
+She produced her own indie line of clothing in LA and helped start a fair trade company working with women in India & Africa.
+As a freelance designer, she focuses on working with companies that align with ethical fashion values.
 Since moving to Detroit in 2012, she has focused on fiber art & sustainable fashion education.
 Her current work is dedicated to raising awareness around circular and sustainable fashion and grounding in nature with an eco-spiritual awareness.

 Sarah resides in Detroit, Michigan with her husband and two sons.
-Together, they have founded Neighborhood Art School, a non-profit whose mission is to support the development of lifelong creative practices by bringing together artists, neighbors, and educators to host community-led classes and events.
 Sarah and Billy Mark have also founded the Selah House, which is an artist community dedicated to going deeper into their connection to God, their art practice, and communal living.

 Artist Statement: